As Hippocrates, said: “All disease begins in the gut”

 In addition, both the brain and the gut produce neurotransmitters or chemicals that control feelings and emotions.

-The gut is capable of triggering big emotional reactions and physical symptoms when it is not healthy.
+The gut is capable of triggering big emotional reactions and physical symptoms when it is not treated well.

 - Irritable Bowel Syndrome (IBS)